ansys/create-python-project/src/templates/gRPC-api/README.md

 (venv) <Working-Directory>  python -m pip install -r requirements.txt
 ````

+For more details please refer to [this documentation]( https://docs.python.org/3/tutorial/venv.html).

 Now, to generate Python code from the protobufs, navigate to `src\server` directory and run the following command:

 ```shell